 In project management, the distribution of accountability involves assigning and clarifying responsibilities to ensure that each team member or entity understands their role, tasks, and the outcomes they are accountable for.
 It encompasses the delegation of responsibilities, clear communication of expectations, and the establishment of a framework that supports effective collaboration and successful project delivery.

 The final D really depends on the document’s purpose.
 If you’re documenting progress by updating task notes on a regular basis, then you might consider giving the client access to your project management software.
+External stakeholders or clients can access relevant project information without compromising internal data, fostering transparency and trust, and enhancing overall accountability.
 If your meeting notes are internal, then you’ll want to restrict your distribution list to your team.
 And if you’re taking notes for yourself, as CYA protection against crazy clients, then you’ll want to keep your email archive to yourself.

 Keep in mind, however, that information doesn’t do anybody any good unless it’s widely available.
 Teammates will want to refer to your notes, and sending out alerts every once in a while is a good way to promote accountability in the team.